salohcin98/FranckenatorProductions/README.md

 ## Project Goal

-The primary goal of this project is to take an x86-based Tic-Tac-Toe kernel and make it compatible with the ARM architecture.
+The primary goal of this project is to build an rasberry pi kernel and make it compatible with the pi's ARM architecture.
 By doing this, we will enable the game to run smoothly on the Raspberry Pi 3, which is widely used for educational, hobbyist, and embedded computing projects.
-This conversion will allow enthusiasts and developers to enjoy playing Tic-Tac-Toe on their Raspberry Pi 3 devices.
+This conversion will allow enthusiasts and developers to enjoy playing Tic-Tac-Toe on their Raspberry Pi 3 devices but showcases how difficult it can be to implement your own kernel.

 ## Getting Started